wmcb91/tic-tac-toe/README.md

 Future Changes
  - Cut down on code by changing event to call only API and have UI affected based on .success or .failure.

+- Move currentPlayer to app so UI and pull from it, and not logic